 Birdseye established the General Seafood Corporation in 1924, offering only frozen fish fillets.
 As production increased to include meats and produce, Birdseye joined forces with the Postum Company in 1929 to create General Foods Corporation.
 With this expansion, Birdseye launched a marketing campaign to familiarize Americans with the new frozen food category.
 However, Birdseye’s frozen food didn’t reach mass popularity until the 1940s, when most American households purchased their first freezer.
 In addition to updating the frozen boxcar to transport his foods, Birdseye was also involved in developing grocery store freezer display cases, which led to the sale of frozen television dinners and fish sticks.

 Did you know?
-Swanson executives came up with the first frozen dinner trays after a turkey surplus left with them too much turkey after Thanksgiving.
+Swanson executives came up with the first frozen dinner trays after a turkey surplus left them with too much turkey after Thanksgiving.

 Today, food technologists and scientists continue to improve methods and ingredients for freezing.
 While Birdseye’s method of flash freezing remains popular, there is also air blasting, spiral belt, and cryogenic freezers to name a few.
 Additionally, foods that were hard to freeze can now be flash frozen with the addition of ingredients, for example, to prevent enzymatic reactions in fresh produce and preserve texture in frozen desserts.
 Modern innovations in “smart packaging” also maintain freshness and keep products from thawing (think the plastic film over your favorite frozen mac and cheese).